 You can read about the Kanebs–the lucky family that really lives in this house–in this interesting NYT article.

-The barn really exists on the property behind the house, so they decided to use it, both for a place where they’re confronted by the INS agent (played by Denis O’Hare, who is deliciously evil as the Mississippi King of Vampires on True Blood) and for Margaret and Andrew’s impromptu wedding.
+The barn really exists on the property behind the house, so they decided to use it, both for a place where they’re confronted by the INS agent (played by Denis O’Hare) and for Margaret and Andrew’s impromptu wedding.

 They filmed an ending that had Margaret’s plane turning around, followed by a happy ending on the tarmac.
 It also featured a cameo with Niecy Nash as a wacky flight attendant.